New Flexible Pathways

 RET 301

-• Assumptions: The candidate will understand how to analyze/synthesize the factors that go into selection of actuarial assumptions for funding purposes of retirement plans under Canadian pension legislation, regulatory policies, and tax legislation.
+• Assumptions: Analyze/synthesize the factors that go into selection of actuarial assumptions for funding purposes of retirement plans under Canadian pension legislation, regulatory policies, and tax legislation.

-• Methods: The candidate will understand how to apply/synthesize the methods used to value pension benefits for various purposes under Canadian pension legislation, regulatory policies, and tax legislation.
+• Methods: Prepare valuation results, including required contributions, for various purposes under Canadian pension legislation, regulatory policies, and tax legislation.

-• Regulations: Evaluation and Application: The candidate will understand how to evaluate and apply Canadian pension legislation, regulatory policies, and tax legislation for registered retirement plans.
+• Regulations – Evaluation and Application: Evaluate and apply Canadian pension legislation, regulatory policies, and tax legislation for registered retirement plans.

-• Regulations: Plan Funding: The candidate will understand how to apply the Canadian pension legislation, regulatory policies, and tax legislation in the context of plan funding.
+• Regulations – Plan Funding: Apply the Canadian pension legislation, regulatory policies, and tax legislation in the context of pension plan funding.

 GH 101